 This recipe is a wonder in that it uses one simple stick of butter to make and frost 12 tender little cupcakes.
 We’re making a lot from a little these days, in more ways than one.

 I hope this moment finds you well and helps to take a refuge in the kitchen with sugar and sprinkles for a few hours.

-Here’s what you’ll need for these fishes and loaves cupcakes:
+Here’s what you’ll need for these small batch cupcakes:

 • One stick of butter: 3 tablespoons for the cupcakes + 5 tablespoons for the frosting.
 All softened, of course.

 • Flour, leavening, and salt for the cupcakes.

 • Granulated and powdered sugar for the cupcakes and frosting respectively.

 • Vanilla extract though a dash of almond extract would also be nice.